kettanaito/graphql-mongo/README.md

 | `GraphQLDocument` | Wraps mongoose Schema definition, GraphQL queries/mutations/subscriptions into a managable Object, allowing easier GraphQL types composition and referencing. |

 ## Usage example
 There is a minimal example of usage included within the library.
-Please see its [source code](./example) or run it locally on your machine, following the instructions below:
+Please see its [source code](./example) or run it locally on your machine by following the instructions below:

 1. Fork the repository.
 1. Install the dependencies with `npm install`.
 2. Run `npm start` from the repository directory.
 This will create a simple Express server with the connection to the test Mongo database.
 3. Navigate to [http://localhost:8040](http://localhost:8040).
-Play around with the GraphQL using an amazing GraphiQL IDE.
+Play around with GraphQL using an incredible GraphiQL IDE.

 ## Special thanks
 * [express-graphql](https://github.com/graphql/express-graphql).
 Easy way to establish a GraphQL end-point in your Express server.